Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     Out-of-the-box, Parsl will run on your local machine.
 However, in practice you will probably want to run your Parsl workflows on HPC machines.

     To configure Parsl for the high-performance computing environment of your choice, refer to the [executor configuration page in the Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) for many examples.
 Additional details can be found in the ["Execution" section](https://parsl.readthedocs.io/en/stable/userguide/execution.html) of the Parsl documentation.
-Most users of quacc will probably want to the [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor).
+Most users of quacc will probably want to the [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) or [`MPIExecutor](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.MPIExecutor.html#parsl.executors.MPIExecutor).

     !!!
 Note "Pilot Jobs"